Quansight/Quansight-website/apps/labs/posts/array-api-aot-jit.md

 Here `kernel_func` is the RBF basis function $f(r)$, and `coeffs` are coefficients, $C_i$, pre-computed during the *fit* stage.
 Since we typically evaluate the interpolant at multiple vectors $x$, we always stack them into a 2-D array `x`.

 Consider evaluating an interpolant on a 50x50 grid in two dimensions.
-The `x` array than has the shape `(2500, 2)`, and looping over this large arrays in pure python is too slow to be practical.
+The `x` array than has the shape `(2500, 2)`, and looping over this large arrays in pure Python is too slow to be practical.
 Therefore, `RBFInterpolator` in fact compiles the loop into C using the [`pythran`](https://pythran.readthedocs.io/en/latest/) ahead-of-time (AOT) compiler.
-In practice, this amounts to adding special comments to the python source and invoking the `pythran` compiler on the annotated source file:
+In practice, this amounts to adding special comments to the Python source and invoking the `pythran` compiler on the annotated source file:

 ```
 # pythran export evaluate_pythran(float64[:, :], float64[:, :], float64[:])